 Benefit #2: Offers practice session relief

-Practice sessions are a valuable way for learners to put information they’ve just absorbed into action.
+Practice sessions are a valuable way for learners to put the information they’ve just absorbed into action.
 Still, you probably like the idea of having less of your classroom time devoted to this tedious aspect of process training.
 With blended learning, you get that. eLearning can take on the responsibility for practice sessions, and even deliver personalized feedback.

 Benefit #3: Lets you return to the bigger picture

-When eLearning carries some of the burden of your training responsibilities for you, you gain more time to spend on evaluation and creation.
+When eLearning carries some of the burdens of your training responsibilities for you, you gain more time to spend on evaluation and creation.
 Out of this comes better activities and exercises, better audience understanding, and better post-training performance on the job.
 In a blended-learning scenario, there is a lot you can delegate to your eLearning “assistant."